acybermind/acybermind/README.md

 ![Banner](https://github.com/acybermind/acybermind/raw/main/banner.png)

-> "The brain is wider than the sky." — Emily Dickinson
+"If proof does not live in the mind, you cannot prove it." — Grigori Perelman